brian-team/brian2/docs_sphinx/introduction/brian1_to_2/inputs.rst

 Inputs (Brian 1 --> 2 conversion)
 =================================
+.. sidebar:: Brian 2 documentation

+    For the main documentation about adding external stimulation to a network, see the document :doc:`../../user/input`.

 .. contents::
     :local:
     :depth: 1

-You can find the documentation for how to add external stimulation to a network in the document :doc:`../../user/input`.
-This section describes the major differences to Brian 1.

 Poisson Input
 -------------